kermitt2/grobid/doc/training/segmentation.md

 ### Author contributions

-Author contributions belongs to the annexes
+If the Author contributions are appearing outside the front page, they are to be annotated as annex, else they belong to the `<front>`.

 ### Hidden characters